Yvonne Tobis: Early life

 Tobis was born in Bratislava, Czechoslovakia, and is Jewish.
-She attended Millfield in Street, Somerset, England, from 1963-66, and is in its Hall of Fame.
+She attended Millfield in Street, Somerset, England, from 1963 to 1966, and is in its Hall of Fame.

 Swimming career

 At the 1965 Maccabiah Games in Israel, at 17 years of age, Tobis won a gold medal in the 400 m individual medley.

 Tobis won a silver medal representing Israel at the 1966 Asian Games in the 200 metre medley, and a bronze medal in 100 metre freestyle.